pranaybinju/maps_blog/blogs/2019/404-error-page/404-error-page.md

   status = 404
 ```

 Detailed explanation for `netlify.toml` file can be found [here](https://www.netlify.com/docs/netlify-toml-reference/).
-I'll brief them quickly here, so we understand underlying terminologies correctly.
+I'll brief above code quickly here, so we understand it correctly.

-- `[[redirect]]`: means we want to define redirect rule for our app, which controls how our pages are routed for certain rules.
+- `[[redirect]]`: It is used to define redirect rule for our app, which controls how our pages are routed.
 Rules are defined using various properties like `from`, `to`, `status`.

-- `from`: In our code above, we want to redirect all invalid (not defined by us) routes to 404.html So `from` is the is that invalid route.
+- `from`: In our code above, we want to redirect all invalid routes(not defined by us) to 404.html So `from` is used to denote such invalid routes.

-- `to`: This is error page that needs to be shown, it is by default set to `404.html` for status 404, we can override it by defining custom page here
+- `to`: This is the error page that needs to be shown, it is by default set to `404.html` for status 404.
+We can override it by defining custom `404.html` page.

-- `status`: This is error status that need to be applied for above rule.
+- `status`: This is error status, that needs to be applied for the above rule.
 We ask Netlify to show `to` html page for all `from` routes having error code as `404`.

 ## Redirecting to custom route for invalid routes

 Since we are working with React, it would be good if we could use a component instead of html.
-Using component has many benefits like, we will be able to reuse any previously created component, like Header and footer components.
-Also the anchor links will need to be hard-corded to make the html file work as Nextjs routes won't work with html file.
+Using component has many benefits like, we will be able to reuse any previously created component, like Header and Footer components.
+Also the anchor links will need to be hard-corded to make the html file work as Nextjs routes won't work inside html files.
 So lets find a way to use components.

 We can create `_error.js` which [Nextjs uses by default](https://nextjs.org/docs/#custom-error-handling) on server to render any invalid routes.
 This component will be rendered like any other component, so we will have our default headers and footers and also all the routing will remain intact as we can access Nextjs routing.